hren7/CIG/README.md

 # Client Invoice Generator (CIG)
-Simple client invoice generator, created in 2023.
+Simple client invoice generator, created in late 2022 - early 2023.

 Uses CherryPy for the web framework.
 Web content is displayed and updated using templates.